Let’s face it, everyone wants the fastest fibre for the lowest price and expect it to never have any issues. But that’s not the world we live in.

 Bitstream 4 – BS4

-Bitstream 4 is top tier in the UFB line up and considered as an HSNS and Dark Fibre equivalent service which is deployed across dedicated fibre to your premises (not GPON), more on those other non–UFB premium fibre services and GPON in a later article.
+Bitstream 4 is top tier in the UFB line up and considered as an HSNS and Dark Fibre equivalent service which is deployed across dedicated fibre to your premises (not a Gigabit Passive Optical Networks or GPON for short), more on those other non-UFB premium fibre services and GPON in a later article.
 You’re going to get unlimited layer 2 MAC addresses, multi-VLAN capabilities, lower latency and jitter characteristics and guaranteed bandwidth at a Committed Interval Rate (CIR).
 In layman terms, if you purchase 1 Gbps of ‘speed’ (bandwidth), then 1 Gbps is the ‘speed’ that you can expect the connection to run at.

 BS4 is aimed at the enterprise market and has the best SLA – the enterprise one.